Gassendi (crater)

 In the southern part of the crater floor is a semi-circular ridge-like formation that is concentric with the outer rim.
 It is in the southern part where the rim dips down to its lowest portion, and a gap appears at the most southern point.
 The rim varies in height from as little as 200 meters to as high as 2.5 kilometers above the surface.
 The floor has numerous hummocks and rough spots.
-There is also a system of rilles that criss-crosses the floor, named the Rimae Gassendi.
+There is also a system of fractures that criss-crosses the floor, named the Rimae Gassendi.

 The fresh crater Gassendi A is adjacent to Gassendi to the north.
-Due to its ray system, Gassendi A is mapped as part of the Copernican System.On some older maps the crater Gassendi A was called Clarkson, after the British amateur astronomer and selenographer Roland L. T. Clarkson, but this name is not officially recognized by the IAU and the name has been removed.
+Due to its ray system, Gassendi A is mapped as part of the Copernican System.
+On some older maps the crater Gassendi A was called Clarkson, after the British amateur astronomer and selenographer Roland L. T. Clarkson, but this name is not officially recognized by the IAU and the name has been removed.

 Gassendi was considered for a possible landing site during the Apollo program, but was never selected.
 However, it was imaged at high resolution by Lunar Orbiter 5, for this reason.
 It was also heavily photographed by Apollo 16.